deltachat/deltachat-desktop/docs/DEVELOPMENT.md

 - `mas` - mac appstore build
 - `appx` - windows appstore build, you can find info on how to build a self-signed appx in [`APPX_TESTING.md`](./APPX_TESTING.md).

+> If you are building window on windows you might run into the file path limit of 260 characters.
+> To avoid that, make a folder with a short name directly on your drive (like c.tmp).

 ### Release Workflow <a id="release"></a>